Claire von Greyerz: Papercuts

 Von Greyerz was an accomplished papercutting artist.
 According to a story told by her granddaughter Emilie Billon-Haller, this began when she was given paper and scissors during an illness at age six.
-The Stuttgart-based papercutting artist Luise Duttenhofer was a family friend who made a silhouette of her mother and may have helped her develop her technique.
-It is possible that they came in contact during one of von Greyerz' visits to Stuttgart between 1803 and 1815, where von Greyerz stayed with Duttenhofer's friend Karl Mayer in 1813.
+The Stuttgart-based papercutting artist Luise Duttenhofer was a family friend who made a silhouette of her mother and was an artistic influence, as evidenced by von Greyerz' use of the same embossing techniques to make her work more lively.
+It is possible that the two women came in contact during one of von Greyerz' visits to Stuttgart between 1803 and 1815, where von Greyerz stayed with Duttenhofer's friend Karl Mayer in 1813.
 The two women swapped papercuts, and some of the von Greyerz papercuts are now in the collection of the Schiller-Nationalmuseum, just like those of Duttenhofer.
+As not all papercuts were signed, it is sometimes difficult to identify the creator in collections including works by both women.
 According to Billon-Haller, the von Greyerz papercuts are poetic, allegoric or romantic and include beautiful landscapes.
 There are also domestic scenes and antique or mythological themes present in her work, as well as Biblical or Indic motives that she had encountered while reading.

 She was featured in the 2017 edition of her hometown's Mainzer Frauenkalender, a calendar featuring women associated with Mainz.